SimonRess/academic-website/content/authors/admin/_index.md

 ---
 title: Simon Ress
 role: Research Assistant
+avatar_filename: img_20180928_160511_356.jpg
-bio: Simon Ress is PhD candidate at the chairs Comparative Politics & Social Science Data Analysis, Ruhr-Universität Bochum.
-His main research interests are labor market policies and their effects on individual health, as well as interest groups and lobbyism.
-He has published articles on interest groups and prevention policy.
+bio: I am a PhD candidate at the chairs Comparative Politics & Social Science Data Analysis, Ruhr-Universität Bochum.
+My main research interests are labor market policies and their effects on individual health, as well as interest groups and lobbyism.
+I have published articles on interest groups and prevention policy.
 interests:
   - Modern Causal Analysis